Chase Date: May 9, 2016

 Severe Risks: SPC Outlooks

-These are the kind of chases I live for.
-Loaded gun sounding, good moisture, great jet over head and dryline storms.
+These are the kind of chase days I live for.
+Loaded gun sounding, good moisture, and great jet stream with a compact shortwave approaching.
+The days that are primed for dryline supercell development in Central Oklahoma.
 The Wynnewood tornado will be one of my favorite and best tornadoes of all time.

 Before the Chase

 I was apprehensive at first.
 I expected this day to have a lot of flaws, including storm location (eastern Oklahoma).
 Early NAM runs were showing a departing 500mb jet, cape in extreme eastern Oklahoma and Western Arkansas.
 More concerning were the veered 850 winds.
 By Sunday night and Monday morning it seemed more likely that the dryline may setup west of I-35 and keep storms out of the worst of the terrain.
 The wind field seemed a bit more cooperative as well.

 As we woke up on the morning of the 9th, it seemed a lot more reasonable that a chase would be in order that afternoon.
 The trough axis was still lagging out west per 12Z NAM, and no departing jet like had been forecast.
 By 21Z there should still be 50-60 knots at 500mb over Eastern Oklahoma atop 2000+ J/KG of MLCAPE and respectable SRH numbers in the 100-300 range.
 Mesoanalysis was showing 350 effective SRH before I left, as well as the special 18Z OUN sounding showing a very “loaded gun” environment.

 18Z OUN special sounding today looks loaded-gun ish. fantastic